latteart-org/multi-locator/README.md

 - `enableMultiLocator(<driver>|<browser>)`

-returns a extended driver so that the following functions can be available.
+returns an extended driver so that the following functions can be available.

 - `findElement({<locator type>: <locator value>})`